How It Works

 A simple exercise

-Let me explain by asking you to participate in a simple exercise.
+Let me explain the technique more thoroughly by asking you to participate in a simple exercise.
 Pick up a pen, a pencil, or some small object that you would be willing to drop without giving it a second thought.
 Now, hold it in front of you and really grip it tightly.
 Pretend this is one of your limiting feelings and that your hand represents your gut or your consciousness.
 If you held the object long enough, this would start to feel uncomfortable yet familiar.

 Now, open your hand and roll the object around in it.
 Notice that you are the one holding on to it; it is not attached to your hand.
 The same is true with your feelings, too.
 Your feelings are as attached to you as this object is attached to your hand.